MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 ```

 This format of the Jordan–Wigner representation that is consumable by the Q# simulation algorithms is a user-defined type `JordanWignerEncodingData`.
-Within Q#, this format is passed to a convenience function `TrotterStepOracle` that returns an operator approximating time-evolution using the Trotter—Suzuki integrator, in addition to other parameters required for its execution.
+Within Q#, this format is passed to a convenience function `TrotterStepOracle` that returns an operator approximating time-evolution using the Trotter—Suzuki integrator, in addition to other parameters required for its run.

 ```qsharp
 // qSharpData passed from driver